 King’s University College at Western University offers “the best of both worlds” – big opportunities with a small community feel.

-King’s University College at Western University is an intimate community of 3,500 students that offers small classes, personal interactions with professors and quality programs, combined with complete access to the best student experience at Western University.
-Founded in 1954, King’s affiliation with Western provides students with access to all university services, classes and programs, and, most importantly, King’s graduates receive a Western degree.
+We are an intimate community of 3,500 students that offers small classes, personal interactions with professors and quality programs, combined with complete access to the best student experience at Western University.
+Founded in 1954, King’s affiliation with Western provides students with access to all university services, classes and programs and, most importantly, our graduates receive a Western degree.

-King’s is located in the city of London, Ontario, and the campus is one block from Western University.
-Students can take courses at both campuses and can easily move between the 2 on a free shuttle bus or enjoy the short walk.
+We are located in the city of London, Ontario, and our campus is one block from Western University.
+Students can take courses at both campuses and easily move between the 2 on a free shuttle bus or enjoy the short walk.
 King’s backs on to the beautiful Thames River, is adjacent to green space and is a short distance from the vibrant clubs, restaurants, arts and sports scene of downtown London.

-As a community that values personal connections while maintaining a high standard of academic excellence, King’s absolutely offers “the best of both worlds”.
+As a community that values personal connections while maintaining a high standard of academic excellence, we absolutely offer “the best of both worlds”.

 - Management and Organizational Studies (including Accounting, Finance, Global Commerce and Human Resources)

-- Social Sciences (including Criminology, Disability Studies, and Thanatology)
+- Social Sciences (including Criminology, Disability Studies, Human Rights Studies and Thanatology)